quasarframework/quasar-extras/README.md

 Head on to the official community forum: [http://forum.quasar-framework.org](http://forum.quasar-framework.org)

 ## Semver
-Until Quasar reaches a 1.0 release (soon), breaking changes will be released with a new minor version.
-For example 0.8.1, and 0.8.4 will have the same API, but 0.9.0 will have breaking changes.
+Using [semver 2.0](http://semver.org/) notation for 'quasar-extras' package.

 ## License

-All font icons are property of their respective owners.
+All assets included in this repository are exclusive property of their respective owners.
+Quasar does not take any credit in packages included here.